webmastersmith/WGU_Cloud_Computing/D329_CompTIA_Security+SY0-601/CompTIA_Security+SY0-601.md

 - **National, Territory, or State Laws**: Various countries, territories, and states have their own specific laws and regulations related to cybersecurity and data protection.
 These can vary widely and must be adhered to based on the location and scope of operations.
 - **Payment Card Industry Data Security Standard (PCI DSS)**: A set of security standards designed to ensure that all companies that accept, process, store, or transmit credit card information maintain a secure environment.
 It is essential for businesses handling payment card data.
 - **Key Frameworks**:
 - **Center for Internet Security (CIS)**: Provides a set of best practices and guidelines for securing systems and data.
-CIS Controls and CIS Benchmarks are well-known resources in the cybersecurity community.
+CIS Controls and CIS Benchmarks are well-known resources in the cybersecurity community. https://www.cisecurity.org/
 - **National Institute of Standards and Technology (NIST) Risk Management Framework (RMF)/Cybersecurity Framework (CSF)**: NIST provides comprehensive guidance on risk management and cybersecurity practices.
-The NIST CSF is widely adopted as a framework for improving cybersecurity posture.
+The NIST CSF is widely adopted as a framework for improving cybersecurity posture. https://www.nist.gov/, https://csrc.nist.gov/projects/risk-management/about-rmf, https://www.nist.gov/cyberframework
-- **International Organization for Standardization (ISO) 27001/27002/27701/31000**: ISO 27001 is a globally recognized standard for information security management systems (ISMS).
-ISO 27002 provides guidelines for implementing controls.
-ISO 27701 extends privacy management to ISO 27001.
-ISO 31000 is a standard for risk management.
+- **International Organization for Standardization (ISO) 27001/27002/27701/31000**: ISO 27001 (security framework) is a globally recognized standard for information security management systems (ISMS).
+ISO 27002 (27001 best practices) provides guidelines for implementing controls.
+ISO 27701 (privacy framwork) extends privacy management to ISO 27001.
+ISO 31000 (risk management framework) is a standard for risk management.
 - **SSAE SOC 2 Type I/II**: These are auditing standards developed by the American Institute of CPAs (AICPA) for service organizations to demonstrate their controls and security practices.
 SOC 2 Type II is more rigorous and involves testing controls over a period.
 - **Cloud Security Alliance**: An organization that promotes best practices for secure cloud computing.
-Their Cloud Control Matrix provides a framework for assessing cloud security.
+Their Cloud Control Matrix provides a framework for assessing cloud security. https://cloudsecurityalliance.org/research/guidance
 - **Reference Architecture**: Frameworks or models that provide guidance on building secure systems and networks.
 They help organizations design security into their architecture from the beginning.
 - **Benchmarks/Secure Configuration Guides**: These are documents and guidelines that provide recommendations for configuring and securing various types of IT systems and components
 - **Platform/Vendor-Specific Guides**: Tailored guidelines for specific platforms or products, such as operating systems, web servers, application servers, and network devices.